- Playa del Carmen, Mexico

 How does it work?

-The Whale Shark tour includes an early morning pick-up from your hotel and breakfast at a marina in Cancun.
+The Whale Shark tour includes an early morning pick-up from your hotel with a multi-lingual PADI Professional onboard the van who will be your guide for the day.
+A light breakfast is provided at a private marina in Cancun.
 The boat will have two crew members and the maximum group size is ten people.
-Your snorkel equipment (including a life vest) will be provided.
+Your snorkel equipment (including a life vest*) will be provided.

 You will head out on the boat and travel for approximately one hour to find the whale sharks.
 The boat will remain in this area while you snorkel with them in groups of two with a guide.
 Ocean temperatures are around 30C/86F.